DrLuo/SemiETS/README.md

 - [ ] Establish User Document

 # Acknowledgement
 This project is based on [DeepSolo](https://github.com/ViTAE-Transformer/DeepSolo) and [Adelaidet](https://github.com/aim-uofa/AdelaiDet).
-We appreciate thier wonderful codebase.
+We appreciate their wonderful codebase.
 For academic use, this project is licensed under the 2-clause BSD License.